lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 ![Platforms in development for PineTime Smart Watch](https://lupyuen.github.io/images/dfu-platforms.png)

-_Platforms in development for PineTime Smart Watch_

 Thanks to the FOSS Community, PineTime Smart Watch has an incredible variety of FOSS operating systems in the works: FreeRTOS, MicroPython, Mynewt, RIOT, Rust RTFM, TinyGo, Tock, Zephyr, ...

 But these embedded platforms are accessible only by brave PineTime Owners who dare to pry open their watches very carefully...
 And connect a Raspberry Pi (or ST-Link) to the tiny delicate 4-pin SWD port inside (to flash the firmware).

 _What if we could flash any firmware to PineTime from our mobile phone...
-Without opening the watch?
-Something like this..._
+Without opening the watch?_

+Yes we can!
+Just download the firmware file into our phone and transmit it to our watch, like this...

 ![Firmware Upgrade over Bluetooth Low Energy for PineTime Smart Watch](https://lupyuen.github.io/images/dfu-flow.png)